colawithsauce/clipboard_server/README.md

+## Description
-a simple clipboard server. the client was implemented in python
+A simple clipboard server implemented in rust. the client was implemented in python

+## Usage

+1. clone this repo, cd into it. `cargo install --path .`
+2. ssh to your machine, with "Remote Forwarding" argument `-R`. `ssh -fNR 33304:127.0.0.1:33304 remote_user@remote_host`
+3. save the following script into your `~/.local/bin/clip.py`, don't forget to add `${HOME}/.local/bin` into your `$PATH`.

+Bang! you can copy with `cat xxx.txt | clip.py copy`, and paste with `clip.py paste` now!

 ``` python
 #!/usr/bin/env python3